sssheina/React_app_English/README.md

 ## About The Project

 The project was created to practise skills in React.
+It is assumed that the data will be retrieved from the API.
+For the animation used an open source motion library Framer Motion.
 DESIGN AND DEVELOPMENT CREATORS.
 <br>
 <br>